SecondeJK/dev-theatre/src/pages/psysh/index.md

 ---
-title: PsySh - More than REPL
+title: PsySh - More than just REPL
 date: "2019-09-29"
 featuredImage: './commandline.png'
 ---